How to find your lost car keys – Great ideas from people who have found their keys.

 Introduction – How to find lost car keys:

-We have helped thousands of customers to get replacement keys for their cars, home, and office.
+We have helped thousands of customers get replacement keys for their cars, home, and office.
 Sometimes, after a customer has called us for service, they call back full of joy to let us know they found their keys.

-When that happens – and with a view to helping others – we usually ask them a few questions like: “Where did you find your keys?
+When that happens – and with a view to helping others – we usually ask a few questions such as: “Where did you find your keys?
 Outside?
 In the grass?
-At home?” etc. We have asked many of those customers for their answers so we can share them with you.
-Of course, we can’t guarantee that this article would help you find your keys, but we are confident that it’s worth reading and trying some of the tips we have for you.
+At home?” etc. Of course, their successes and this article cannot guarantee that you’ll find your keys, but they may help so read on and try some of the tips we present.

-At the end of the article, you will find some useful ways how to never again lose your keys and some nice gadgets and tips to help you avoid losing your keys again in the future.
+At the end of the article, you’ll find some useful ideas so you don’t lose your keys and some handy gadgets and tips to help you keep your keys safe in the future.

-What to do when you can’t find your car keys?
+What should you do when you can’t find your car keys?

 First, think about the last place you’re sure you saw or held your keys!

 Then, try to go back to this same spot.
-May it be your home, mall, bedroom, office, bathroom, grocery store, parking lot, school, class, or your friend’s house.
+It may be your home, mall, bedroom, office, bathroom, grocery store, parking lot, school, class, or your friend’s house.

 If you have already done this, try to look in places where you don’t usually put your keys.
 We are often distracted by a phone call, an SMS or even a troubling thought, etc., and unintentionally put the keys down in a place where we don’t usually put them, or perhaps didn’t pay attention as we put them down.